AssetFetch/spec/spec.md

 ## 7.4.
 Unlocking-related datablocks

-These datablocks are used if the provider is utilizing the asset unlocking system in AssetFetch.
+These datablocks are used if the provider is utilizing the component unlocking system in AssetFetch.

 ### 7.4.1. `unlock_balance`
 Information about the user's current account balance.